Aurra Docs

 Valid time (fact time)When was this fact true in the real world?valid_from, valid_to

-Transaction time (system time)When did Aurra learn about it?created_at
+Transaction time (system time)When did Aurra believe it was current?transaction_time_start, transaction_time_end

 "Bi-temporal" is a term borrowed from database research* (Snodgrass, 1999).
 It's how enterprise systems like SAP and Oracle handle financial history and regulatory compliance.
 Aurra applies the same idea to agent memory.